Nicholus History, Family Crest & Coats of Arms

 Early Notables of the Nicholus family (pre 1700)

 Notable of this family during the Middle Ages was Matthew Nicholas (1594-1661), English Dean of St. Paul's Cathedral, London; Sir Edward Nicholas (1593-1669), an English office holder and politician...
-Another 29 words (2 lines of text) are included under the topic Early Nicholus Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Nicholus family to Ireland